Home >Time to take a rain check?

 Here comes the rain

-acoustic foam materials have very good acoustic damping and acoustic isolation properties across the frequency range relevant for building acoustics – irrespective of whether it is installed on cast iron or PVC rainwater and waste water pipes.
+Acoustic foam materials have good acoustic damping and acoustic isolation properties across the frequency range relevant for building acoustics – irrespective of whether it is installed on cast iron or PVC rainwater and waste water pipes.
 They also display very good fire behaviour, achieving the best fire class for organic products in the European SBI test.
-Contractors will find that the thinner thicknesses required to achieve the required decibel reduction are an advantage because it makes installation in tight spaces easier.

 As sound mitigation on industrial processes becomes ever more effective, noise from rain will grow relative to this.
 For the tens of thousands of existing industrial buildings as well as new builds, any materials that tackle this issue will be making an important contribution to occupational health and welfare.
 It is therefore essential that noise abatement measures in the form of thin acoustic lagging are consistently planned and properly carried out, both when constructing new buildings and when modernising existing ones.

 As awareness of noise from roofing and rainwater elements increases, and the uptake of acoustic foams becomes widespread, that most British of things - rain - will become less of a problem.